watsonfellowship/watson-51/_fellows/stephen-nadler.md

 ---

 I immersed myself in various soccer communities to learn, document, and share the social constructs, stories and experiences that exemplify soccer’s role in unifying fans and players.
-I collaborated with photographers, photo-journalists, non-profit organizations and researchers to gain perspective on soccer’s impact on players, fan groups, and national
+I collaborated with photographers, photo-journalists, non-profit organizations and researchers to gain perspective on soccer’s impact on players, fan groups, and national identity.